longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### Active/Passive

-This is the proposed solution.

-If the passive pod does not have the volume mounted, then it has to mount when the pod becomes the leader.
-That runs into the same issues with forcibly cleaning up the previous owning pod.
+Also termed `Active/Warm Standby`.
+There's a good discussion of the comparison in [this S3GW doc](https://github.com/s3gw-tech/s3gw/blob/main/docs/research/ha/RATIONALE.md).
+The share-manager pod is the Longhorn SPOF analog of S3GW's `radosgw`.
+Even though the feature has been de-prioritized, there is a residual Longhorn issue that still applies: [[FEATURE] Improving recovery times for non-graceful node failures #6803](https://github.com/longhorn/longhorn/issues/6803).

+In this situation, the implementation could look something like this:
+  1. Make the share-manager pod a Deployment of two pods.
+Force them via hard anti-affinity to locate on different nodes.
+(This might take some adjustment on single-node systems, but in that case, HA for node failure is impossible anyway.
+Still, Longhorn would need to alter the deployment to 1 node to avoid an ever-present unshedulable pod.)
+  2. Pick a leader pod, using [leader election](https://kubernetes.io/docs/concepts/architecture/leases/#leader-election) just as Longhorn upgrade package does.
+That leader can mount the volume and export it under the service's ClusterIP, just as at present.
+  3. Weight or configure the ClusterIP mapping so that all traffic to that address is routed to the leader.

+As mentioned, there are complications with the engine and attachments for the passive pod.
+There would be a lot of changes to tolerate a second engine and ensure that it is not used until failover.
+To attach the backup node, the mount has to be `AccessMode: ReadWriteMany` itself so that Kubernetes will permit it.
+It won't actually ever be simultaneously written, since there will be no NFS client traffic to it.
+It is more like the RWX mount used for migration.

-### Active/Rebuild
+### Active/Fast-Failover

 Referred to as "Active/Standby" in the S3GW discussion.
-This document uses the term "Rebuild" to emphasize that the pipeline is reconstructed entirely at the time of failure.
+This document will use the term "Fast-failover" to emphasize that the pipeline is rebuilt entirely at the time of failure.
 The focus of the implementation is to make the rebuild as quick as possible.
-This was the first option proposed, but it has some weaknesses.
+This is the option proposed.

-For one, how to detect quickly that the NFS server is probably defunct?
-The early failure detection was to be done by pinging the SM pod over the management network via an RPC interface at some interval.
-If it fails to reply, the pod can be considered functionally dead.
-"Fails to reply" to be defined by a configurable threshold of ping interval and failure count, noting that the longer the overall duration, the slower the failover.
-That is simple enough, but it does have the drawback that the problem might be with the ping-er, not the ping-ee.
-Also, there is no central authority to make the decision, so the proposal was to have each share-manager controller empowered to do so, leading to the possibility of dueling controllers.
-Add to that a background level of network traffic for the pings that would not scale well with increasing numbers of RWX volumes or nodes.
-That could be dealt with by choosing a leader instance of longhorn-manager just as upgrade does, and making it responsible for the liveness ping of all share-managers, as well as forcing failure.
 Other options considered for quick failure detection of the share-manager pod, but discarded:
   - Apply a liveness probe to the share-manager pod.
 But that is probed from `kubelet` on the same node, so that is ineffective when the node itself is down.
-  - Use a Kubernetes Lease, which the pod can refresh in periodic updates and the controller(s) can watch for failure to update.

-The other major weak point was that tear-down of the failing SM pod would have to be done in the context of a node and kubelet that are probably not functional, either.
-All resources such as mounts and attachments would have to be force-deleted in order to be able to apply them to the new pod.
-There was some question about how Kubernetes would respond.
+  - Similar to [rook](https://github.com/rook/rook/pull/12845), implement a "ping" RPC call in share-manager to check that it is responsive.
+But then, what entity pings and decides it is unresponsive?
+One idea was let all worker nodes (longhorn-managers) ping all RWX volumes, but that doesn't scale very well as volumes and nodes increase in number.

 ## Other References